qqwui/pov-microbit/README.md

 ## How to run
 This project was made using the Arduino IDE.
 Both the 2.0 and 1.9 version should work, but i used the 1.9 legacy version.
 I've programmed it for the microbit v2; if you want to use the v1 you'll need to make some changes for the ROW and COL pins as well as redoing `output_cols()`.
 Some v1 variants have a separate magnetometer and accelerometer so you'll have to use the MMA8653 library if that applies to yours.

+feb25a lets you hold it horizontally so you can hold the usb cable and mar03a is the final version where you hold it vertically.
+See the source for how exactly you hold it.

 The following instructions are paraphrased from https://learn.adafruit.com/use-micro-bit-with-arduino/overview

 1. Download the board support pack.
 Paste https://sandeepmistry.github.io/arduino-nRF5/package_nRF5_boards_index.json into the Additional Board Manager URL text box in Preferences.